Light Box Therapy for Traumatic Brain Injury

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of light box therapy for traumatic brain injury?
+What prior data suggests that light box therapy is safe for Veterans with traumatic brain injury?

 Miranda Lim, MD, PhD